The Darker Side of Postpartum:

 Building a Support System: A robust support system is crucial during the postpartum period.
 Lean on your partner, family, and friends for practical assistance, emotional support, and understanding.
 Establish open lines of communication about your feelings and concerns.
 Socialising with other new mothers through local parent groups can also provide a sense of camaraderie and validation.

 Self-Care: Amid the whirlwind of caring for a newborn, self-care often takes a back seat.
 However, tending to your physical and emotional well-being is paramount.
-Carve out moments for relaxation, engage in activities you enjoy, and prioritize sleep as much as possible.
+Carve out moments for relaxation, engage in activities you enjoy, and prioritise sleep as much as possible.
 If feasible, consider enlisting the help of a postpartum doula to provide hands-on support and guidance.

 Nutrition and Exercise: A balanced diet and regular exercise can play a significant role in combating postpartum challenges.
 Nutrient-rich foods can boost energy levels and aid in recovery.
 Engaging in gentle exercises, such as postnatal yoga or walks, not only promotes physical well-being but also aids in relieving stress and anxiety.